mhalbrook/truly-infrastructure/readme.md

 To destroy the infrastructure, run the following commands in each module in the reverse order in which they were applied (i.e. starting with *service/truly* and ending with *backend*)

-* **Note: if you with to destroy and re-deploy the infrastructure, do not destroy the *core/logging* or *backend* modules.
-These modules provision S3 Buckers, which exist in a global namespace, therefore, it may take up tot 24 hours for the S3 Bucket names to become available again after destruction.**
+* **Note: if you wish to destroy, then re-deploy the infrastructure, do not destroy the *core/logging* or *backend* modules.
+These modules provision S3 Buckets, which exist in a global namespace, therefore, it may take up tot 24 hours for the S3 Bucket names to become available again after destruction.**

 commands for *services/truly* and *core/vpc*: